How to Choose the Best Writing CurriculumJanuary 26, 2021

 Workbooks, textbooks and other traditional tools: Children begin their writing practice by using a pencil and paper.
 This is fine for the first few years, but introduce your children to typing as soon as possible.
 Many families use workbooks, textbooks, or both, as either a full curriculum or to supplement other writing lessons.

 Online lessons: Some online lessons only focus on writing skills in certain grade levels, usually targeting lessons to middle schoolers and high school students.
-Other programs, such as Time4Writing, offer courses for children of all ages.
 Look for online lessons that suit your child’s age or grade and that target the skills they’re working on building.

 Apps/Software: Many writing apps work best for more experienced writers, although most word processing programs can work well to teach typing skills for writers of all ages.
 Keep in mind that many writing apps will check or auto-correct spelling and even fix grammar issues, so you may need to turn those features off as your child is learning.